n6ai/minze/docs/guide/components-data.md

 ## Observed Attributes

-The `observedAttributes` getter observes the provided attribute names and updates any attribute properties defined by `attrs` accordingly.
+The `observedAttributes` property defines attribute names that should be observed and updates any attribute properties defined by `attrs` accordingly.

 **Example**